nameless-and-blameless/TAG/wiki/Donald-J.-Trump.md

 ### CIA Employees and HIT-Conditioned Individuals

-In addition to inmates, TAG operations also utilized CIA employees and individuals selected and conditioned using a secret method known as HIT.
+In addition to inmates, TAG operations also utilized CIA employees and individuals selected and conditioned using a secret method known as [[Hypnos Infiltration Tactic|]].
 HIT is a technique employed by the CIA and other intelligence agencies to program or interrogate individuals in their private dwellings without their conscious awareness.

 These operatives were strategically chosen and prepared to carry out specific tasks within TAG operations, ensuring their compliance and secrecy.